Conjunctions Lesson Plans: Creative Teaching Strategies

 teaching FANBOYS

-Basic Conjunctions — Coordinating Conjunctions
+Basic Conjunctions — Coordinating Conjunctions, FANBOYS

 With teaching coordinating conjunctions, the best technique is to write with learners and let them see how to use the words.
 Doing so also builds off prior knowledge.